 There's a big, wonderful world of information out there for paddlers these days and CKAPCO are big fans of using it to our advantage to make our recreational activities more efficient, safer and enjoyable.
 Below are some of the links to external information we find helpful and a few words about each to help you decide whether it may be pertinent to you.

-Tides and Currents Every coastal paddlers knows and respects the effects that wind, tidal height and tidal current have on their trip planning.
+Tides and Currents: Every coastal paddler knows and respects the effects that wind, tidal height, and tidal current have on their trip planning.

 United States Geological Survey (USGS) Real-time Streamflow Monitoring Gages The USGS operates a nationwide network of stream/river gages that measure streamflow and transmit that data via satellite to USGS servers.For many locations in the country one can thereby determine what current streamflow is and look at flow trends to make decisions about fun and safe paddling levels.
 Combined with the AW interpretation (below), you can determine what ranges of flow are commonly paddled and what those ranges may mean in terms of difficulty and relative safety.
 Nearly all online depictions of real-time stream flow rely on this data coming from USGS.